Processing math: 100%

 ../../Resources/ieie/JSTS.2020.20.4.349/fig2_3.png

-To better analyze the experimental results, the WFV-induced variation of $V_{TH}$, transconductance ($g_{m}$), saturation current ($I_{sat}$), and subthreshold slope (SS) are determined for each case in terms of their average and standard deviation, and these parameters are plotted in Fig. 3-6.
-Note that $V_{TH}$ is extracted using the constant-current method, where the fixed current is set to 0.1 μA/μm. $I_{sat}$ is based on the maximum current value in the $I_{d}$-$V_{g}$ curve. $g_{m}$ is the maximum transconductance of the given $I_{d}$-$V_{g}$ curve.
-In addition, SS is extracted by SS = d $V_{gs}$/d(log10$I_{d}$).
-Because TaN alone is not suitable as a metal gate, SS and $V_{TH}$ for the devices are absent when $L_{1}$/$L$ = 0.
-As shown in Fig. 3, the average $V_{TH}$ decreases with $L_{1}$/$L$, especially when $L_{1}$/$L$ is less than 0.4.
-Further, when $L_{1}$/$L$ lies between 0.6 and 1, the relative deviations of $V_{TH}$ for both JL and IM GAA NWFETs do not change significantly.
+To better analyze the experimental results, the WFV-induced variation of VTH, transconductance (gm), saturation current (Isat), and subthreshold slope (SS) are determined for each case in terms of their average and standard deviation, and these parameters are plotted in Fig. 3-6.
+Note that VTH is extracted using the constant-current method, where the fixed current is set to 0.1 μA/μm.
+Isat is based on the maximum current value in the Id-Vg curve. gm is the maximum transconductance of the given Id-Vg curve.
+In addition, SS is extracted by SS = d Vgs/d(log10Id).
+Because TaN alone is not suitable as a metal gate, SS and VTH for the devices are absent when L1/L = 0.
+As shown in Fig. 3, the average VTH decreases with L1/L, especially when L1/L is less than 0.4.
+Further, when L1/L lies between 0.6 and 1, the relative deviations of VTH for both JL and IM GAA NWFETs do not change significantly.

 Fig. 3.
-Average and relative deviation of $V_{TH}$ variations caused by WFV at different values of $L_{1}$/$L$.
+Average and relative deviation of VTH variations caused by WFV at different values of L1/L.

 ../../Resources/ieie/JSTS.2020.20.4.349/fig3.png

-However, the fluctuation in the WFV-induced $V_{TH}$ increases sharply when $L_{1}$/$L$ is less than 0.4.
-Moreover, it can be seen from Fig. 3 that the relative deviations of $V_{TH}$ for the IM device are smaller than those for the JL device.
-In other words, the IM DMG GAA NWFET has stronger immunity to the $V_{TH}$ variation caused by WFV compared to its JL counterpart of the same size at different $L_{1}$/$L$.
-This difference in immunity can be attributed to the larger effective gate area of the IM device (19).
-In addition, it can be observed that the average $V_{TH}$ of the JL GAA NWFET is lower than that of the IM GAA NWFET.
+However, the fluctuation in the WFV-induced VTH increases sharply when L1/L is less than 0.4.
+Moreover, it can be seen from Fig. 3 that the relative deviations of VTH for the IM device are smaller than those for the JL device.
+In other words, the IM DMG GAA NWFET has stronger immunity to the VTH variation caused by WFV compared to its JL counterpart of the same size at different L1/L. This difference in immunity can be attributed to the larger effective gate area of the IM device (19).
+In addition, it can be observed that the average VTH of the JL GAA NWFET is lower than that of the IM GAA NWFET.
 Thus, it can be concluded that the JL GAA NWFET and the IM GAA NWFET have different conduction mechanisms: an inversion layer is formed when the IM GAA NWFET is turned on (23).
-Meanwhile, when $L_{1}$/$L$ is decreased from 1 to 0.6, the variability of $V_{TH}$ is small, but the average $V_{TH}$ of the JL and IM DMG GAA NWFETs decreases by approximately 0.15 V. Thus, it is verified that the DMG can be used to adjust $V_{TH}$.
+Meanwhile, when L1/L is decreased from 1 to 0.6, the variability of VTH is small, but the average VTH of the JL and IM DMG GAA NWFETs decreases by approximately 0.15 V. Thus, it is verified that the DMG can be used to adjust VTH.

 Fig. 4.
-Average and relative deviation of $I_{sat}$ variations caused by WFV at different values of $L_{1}$/$L$.
+Average and relative deviation of Isat variations caused by WFV at different values of L1/L.

 ../../Resources/ieie/JSTS.2020.20.4.349/fig4.png

 Fig. 5.
-Average and relative deviation of SS variations caused by WFV at different values of $L_{1}$/$L$.
+Average and relative deviation of SS variations caused by WFV at different values of L1/L.

 ../../Resources/ieie/JSTS.2020.20.4.349/fig5.png

-From Fig. 4, it can be seen that the relative deviation of $I_{sat}$ of the IM device is larger than that of the JL device.
+From Fig. 4, it can be seen that the relative deviation of Isat of the IM device is larger than that of the JL device.
 This is because, in the “on” state, the conducting current is concentrated at the channel center (called the body current effect) for a JL device and on the channel surface for an IM device.
 Thus, the interface scattering effects of the JL are smaller than those of the IM device (3,8,19).
-Therefore, the variability of $I_{sat}$ is more severe in the IM device.The SS characteristics of the IM and JL DMG GAA NWFETs as $L_{1}$/$L$ is varied from 0 to 1 in steps of 0.2 are shown in Fig. 5.
-Compared with the corresponding SMG GAA NWFET that employs TiN, the DMG GAA NWFET has a larger SS.This is mainly because SS is inversely proportional to the effective length (11,24), and the effective length of the IM and JL DMG GAA NWFETs is only slightly greater than $L_{1}$ in the subthreshold region (11).
-By contrast, the effective length of the SMG GAA NWFET is slightly greater than $L$.
-As $L_{1}$ or $L_{1}$/$L$ decreases, the effective length decreases; therefore, the SS of the DMG GAA NWFET increases gradually (11,22).
-The average and relative deviation of SS are both not large when $L_{1}$/$L$ lies between 0.4 and 1; however, when $L_{1}$/$L$ is less than 0.4, both increase sharply for the IM and JL DMG GAA NWFETs.
+Therefore, the variability of Isat is more severe in the IM device.The SS characteristics of the IM and JL DMG GAA NWFETs as L1/L is varied from 0 to 1 in steps of 0.2 are shown in Fig. 5.
+Compared with the corresponding SMG GAA NWFET that employs TiN, the DMG GAA NWFET has a larger SS.This is mainly because SS is inversely proportional to the effective length (11,24), and the effective length of the IM and JL DMG GAA NWFETs is only slightly greater than L1 in the subthreshold region (11).
+By contrast, the effective length of the SMG GAA NWFET is slightly greater than L. As L1 or L1/L decreases, the effective length decreases; therefore, the SS of the DMG GAA NWFET increases gradually (11,22).
+The average and relative deviation of SS are both not large when L1/L lies between 0.4 and 1; however, when L1/L is less than 0.4, both increase sharply for the IM and JL DMG GAA NWFETs.

 Fig. 6.
-Average and relative deviation of $g_{m}$ variations caused z.
+Average and relative deviation of gm variations caused z.

 ../../Resources/ieie/JSTS.2020.20.4.349/fig6.png

-Fig. 6 shows the characteristics of $g_{m}$ for the JL and IM DMG GAA NWFETs with different $L_{1}$/$L$.
-Note that $g_{m}$ remains basically unchanged when $L_{1}$/$L$ is varied from 0.6 to 1.
-By contrast, the relative deviation of $g_{m}$ decreases when $L_{1}$/$L$ is varied 1 to 0.6 in steps of 0.2.
-However, the fluctuation of $g_{m}$ increases sharply as $L_{1}$/$L$ decreases below 0.4.
+Fig. 6 shows the characteristics of gm for the JL and IM DMG GAA NWFETs with different L1/L. Note that gm remains basically unchanged when L1/L is varied from 0.6 to 1.
+By contrast, the relative deviation of gm decreases when L1/L is varied 1 to 0.6 in steps of 0.2.
+However, the fluctuation of gm increases sharply as L1/L decreases below 0.4.

 Fig. 7.
-WFV causes changes in the correlation between SS and $V_{TH}$ for the devices.
-Scatter plots of (a)-(e) SS vs. $V_{TH}$ and (f)-(j) $g_{m}$ vs. $I_{sat}$ obtained by varying $L_{1}$/$L$ from 0 to 1 in steps of 0.2.
+WFV causes changes in the correlation between SS and VTH for the devices.
+Scatter plots of (a)-(e) SS vs. VTH and (f)-(j) gm vs. Isat obtained by varying L1/L from 0 to 1 in steps of 0.2.
 IM corresponds to the lower x-axis and the left y-axis, and JL corresponds to the upper x-axis and the right y-axis.

 ../../Resources/ieie/JSTS.2020.20.4.349/fig7_1.png